-Concurrently, the "one-size-fits-all" approach has often been used for restoration within sites, as evidenced by commonly planting few species (primarily oaks) at a standard density of 302 seedlings/acre (12x12 ft spacing).
+Concurrently, the "one-size-fits-all" approach has often been used for restoration within sites, as evidenced by commonly planting few species (primarily oaks) at a standard density of 302 seedlings / acre (12 x 12 ft spacing).
 Evaluation of the subsequent development of these plantings suggests that many have failed to attain a diverse species composition or structural complexity, in the absence of additional site invasion by native species.
 Furthermore, it appears that many planted stems are unlikely to develop characteristics that will lead to quality timber production, thereby limiting forest management options to meet DFCs.
-Thus, site development following historical restoration methods appears unlikely to provide desired stand conditions (see Management of Bottomland Hardwood Forests) without additional silvicultural manipulations or extended periods of time.
-Below we articulate recommendations for bottomland restoration that target attainment of both desired landscape conditions and development of desired stand conditions.
+Thus, site development following historical restoration methods appears unlikely to provide Desired Stand Conditions (Chapter III) without additional silvicultural manipulations or extended periods of time.
+Below we articulate recommendations for bottomland restoration that target attainment of both Desired Landscape Conditions and development of Desired Stand Conditions.